 The Parish Barbecue was initiated as both a fellowship opportunity and a fund raiser.
 It begins on the first Friday evening in May with the preparation of the meat and setting up of the charcoal smokers, continues through the late–night and early–morning vigil over the smokers, and concludes mid–afternoon on Saturday.

-We hold our annual Craft Fair on our grounds on September 23, 2017 to provide an opportunity for local crafters to display and sell their work and for parishioners and members of the community to purchase lovely hand made treasures.
+Our 25th annual Craft Fair will be held Saturday, Sept.
+8, 2018 to provide an opportunity for local crafters to display and sell their work and for parishioners and members of the community to purchase lovely hand made treasures.
 A silent auction, bake sale, and refreshment stand add to the festive atmosphere.
 Click here for registration information and application.

 Hanging of the Greens